 NOTE 1 The term “radial gradient” is used in some contexts for more limited capabilities.
 In some contexts, the type of gradient defined here is referred to as a “two point conical” gradient.

-The drawing algorithm for radial gradients follows the HTML WHATWG Canvas specification for createRadialGradient() [32], but adapted with alternate color line extend modes, as described in 5.7.11.1.2.2.
+The drawing algorithm for radial gradients follows the HTML WHATWG Canvas specification for createRadialGradient() [32], but adapted with alternate color line extend modes and more flexibility for color stop offsets.
 Radial gradients shall be rendered with results that match the results produced by the following steps.

 With circle center points c₀ and c₁ defined as c₀ = (x₀, y₀) and c₁ = (x₁, y₁):